 The First Nations who contacted the Study Team were supportive of the Recommended Preferred Solution.
 The fact that the solution requires no additional land protects their Treaty Rights, and results in no impact to the Oak Ridges Moraine.
-They were also supportive of the commitment to long-term monitoring and reporting of aquifer levels to the MOECC.
+They were also supportive of the commitment to long-term monitoring and reporting of aquifer levels to the MECP.

-10.6 Notice of Study Completion and Report Review
+10.6 Previous Notice of Study Completion and Report Review (2017)

-The Notice of Study Completion, dated October 5, 2017, was prepared to notify the public of the completion of this study, and to advise of opportunities to review this report.
-The notice was issued by the following means:
+The Notice of Study Completion, dated October 5, 2017, was prepared to notify the public of the completion of this study, and to advise of opportunities to review the report.
+That notice was issued by the following means: